UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_01intro.md

   50 time units.
 - Lastly, it computes and plots the histogram of the particle's position over the entirety of the timeseries.
 In addition, the theoritical histogram is computed and drawn as a continuous line on top of the measured histogram.
-For this, a function `get_theoritical_histogram` is defined, resembling the `numpy` function `histogram`.

 You're probably familiar with this kind of script, in which several independant operations are performed on a single dataset.
 It is the typical output of some